datarobot-community/pe-clustering-python/README.md

 ## Requirements

-All of the requirements are present within the [requirements.txt][requirements.txt] file.
+All of the requirements are present within the [requirements.txt](requirements.txt) file.

+To install these packages on pip, use:
+`pip install -r requirements.txt`

+To create a new environment using conda, use:

+`conda create --name <env_name> --file requirements.txt`

 ## Development and Contributing